Lillo Brancato: Career

 Brancato acted in three films in the mid-1990s, before joining the cast of The Sopranos.
 In A Bronx Tale (1993), he played the main character named Calogero, a teenager torn between his father and a mob boss who befriended him as a child (according to New York Magazine, Brancato earned $25,000 ($ today) for the role).
 He further appeared in Renaissance Man (1994), followed by a minor but climactic role as a radio operator in Crimson Tide (1995).

-In the second season of The Sopranos, which HBO broadcast in 2000, Brancato starred as Matthew Bevilaqua, a young mobster associated with Tony Soprano's crime syndicate.
+In the second season of The Sopranos, which HBO broadcast in 2000, Brancato appeared as Matthew Bevilaqua, a young mobster associated with Tony Soprano's crime syndicate.
 Bevilaqua first appeared in the second-season premiere, "Guy Walks into a Psychiatrist's Office...", and appeared in five more episodes.
 The character was murdered in "From Where to Eternity", before appearing in a flashback during "Bust Out".
 Brancato also played a mobster in the TV series Falcone, which debuted in 2000.
 Brancato went on to star in 'R Xmas (2001), appearing with fellow Sopranos cast member Drea de Matteo, and appeared opposite Eddie Murphy as Larry in The Adventures of Pluto Nash (2002).

 Brancato's last film before being charged in 2005 for first-degree burglary was Saturday Morning, released in 2007.
 The director, whose brother-in-law is a police officer, edited down all of Brancato's scenes during post-production.
 Following his release from prison in 2013, Brancato made his return to acting with Back in The Day (2016).
-He has since had supporting roles in films including Dead on Arrival (2017), a remake of D.O.A.
-(1950), Vamp Bikers Dos and Vamp Bikers Tres by Eric Spade Rivas 2015-2017 and the 5th Borough (2020).
+He has since had supporting roles in films including Dead on Arrival (2017) – a remake of D.O.A.
+(1950) – Vamp Bikers Dos and Vamp Bikers Tres by Eric Spade Rivas (2015–2017) and the 5th Borough (2020).
+He starred in Wasted Talent (2018), a documentary that follows his career, as well as his struggles with addiction and his criminal convictions.
 Brancato can be heard narrating the music video for the Chris Brown and Young Thug song "City Girls", released on December 4, 2020.

 Legal troubles

+Drug use and possession charge

 3117-3119 Arnow Place, Bronx, New York 10461, site of the shooting.
-The house left of the alleyway, number 3117, was Daniel Enchautegui's residence; number 3119, right of the alleyway, was the house Brancato and his accomplice Armento attempted to burgle.
+The house left of the alleyway, number 3117, was Daniel Enchautegui's residence; number 3119, right of the alleyway, was the house Brancato and his accomplice Armento attempted to burglarize.

 Brancato started using drugs and alcohol shortly after beginning his acting career in 1992.
 He was addicted to cocaine and heroin by his mid-20s.

 On June 10, 2005, Brancato was arrested in Yonkers, New York by the Yonkers Police Department.
 Officers originally pulled Brancato over for having a rear brake light out and found he had an expired registration and no other papers for the vehicle.
 He gave police permission to look in a cigarette box, where they found four bags of heroin.
 He was charged with a Class A misdemeanor for criminal possession of a controlled substance in the seventh degree.